|Chicken Care Summary

 Tips for keeping new chicken arrivals healthy and happy:

-Start them out on fresh clean bedding, free from bacterias of the new
+Start them out on fresh clean bedding, free from bacteria of the new

 area.
 Gradually introduce dirty bedding from other areas so they may

-build up a resistance to the new bacterias.
-Supplement feed with
+build up a resistance to the new bacteria.
+Supplement feed with vitamins

-vitamins and probiotics for a little help to get through this stressful time.
+and probiotics for a little help to get through this stressful time.
+This tip is

 When I get a new one, I wash them to make sure they don't have bugs,